Trading in services with other countries

 Distance selling within the EU

-The VAT rules for selling goods and services to private individuals within the European Union will change as of 1 July 2021.
-More companies may be required to register for VAT in the buyer's country.
-In order to simplify the administration for the companies covered by the new rules, the possibilities of reporting and paying VAT are expanded through so-called special schemes OSS (One Stop Shop).
+Companies that sell goods and services to private individuals within the European Union may be required to register for VAT in the buyer's country.
+In order to simplify the administration for the companies covered by these rules, the possibilities of reporting and paying VAT are expanded through so-called special schemes OSS (One Stop Shop).

 International trade is restricted in different ways by the laws and regulations in different countries.
 But there are also international rules and agreements designed to facilitate trade between countries.